 Research

 Our experts provide regular national and international commentary on recent events and long-term trends in the region.
-Through to 2020, PSC edited The China Journal, currently the number-one ranked Area Studies journal in the world in impact.
-From 2021, The China Journal has been edited out of the Australian Centre for China in the World.
+Through to 2020, PSC edited the China Journal, currently the number-one ranked Area Studies journal in the world in impact.
+From 2021, the China Journal has been edited out of the Australian Centre for China in the World.

 Education

-The Department of Political and Social Change (PSC) is a leader in the training of the next generation of scholars in the field of Asian politics in Australia.
+PSC is a leader in the training of the next generation of scholars in the field of Asian politics in Australia.
 Drawing upon the diverse disciplinary backgrounds of our academic staff, our academic specialisations span democratisation, national and local politics, gender politics, conflict and conflict resolution, religious politics and state-society relations.

 We offer world-class graduate research programs, including the nation’s only Master of Political Science program in collaboration with the ANU School of Politics and International Relations (SPIR).